n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 phonetic order in which they occur in a run of text into the orthographic order in which they are presented visually.

-> Note: Primarily, this means moving dependent-vowel glyphs, "Ra" glyphs, and
+> Note: Primarily, this means moving dependent-vowel (matra) glyphs, "Ra,Halant" glyph sequences, and
-> other consonants that take special treatment, such as a "Ta" or "Ya"
+> other consonants that take special treatment in some circumstances.
+"Ba", "Ta", and "Ya"
-> located at the end of the syllable.
+> occasionally take on special forms, depending on their position in the syllable.
 >
 > These reordering moves are mandatory.
 The final-reordering stage
 > may make additional moves, depending on the content of the font.